 The Crisis of the Western Man

 If you’re reading this site or even remotely taking me seriously right now, you may be one of the many who has the sense that something’s amiss with Western men.
 Sociologists have been fretting about it for an entire decade now.
-Entire self help industries for men have sprouted up.
+Entire self-help industries for men have sprouted up.
 Demand for men’s dating advice has surpassed women’s dating advice.
 Communities such as the PUA movement have formed and thrived.
 In a celebrity-scape of Justin Bieber, Kanye West and “The Situation,” there’s not a legitimate masculine role model to be found anywhere.
 Hell, even feminists began fretting about 10 years ago, with writers such as Christina Hoff Sommers and even Naomi Wolf lamenting that boys have begun falling behind in school at every level.
 US universities are currently 55% female.
-Girls are outperforming boys in almost every subject and have moved to being even with them in the math and sciences.
+Girls are outperforming boys in almost every subject and have moved to being even with them in math and sciences.
 In 2010, for the first time in American history, women out-numbered men in the workforce.

 Feminism has often been blamed for these changes.
 And indeed, in a society where men used to derive their self-worth from making money and establishing good careers, suddenly having women as their competition (or bosses) can sabotage that search for meaning.
-After all, the point of men pursuing achievement and success so much was to assert their independence from women — now, with women as their peers, it kind of undermines the developmental effect.
+After all, the point of men pursuing achievement and success so much was to assert their independence from women.
+Now, with women as their peers, it kind of undermines the developmental effect.

 But I don’t think feminism is the root cause for modern masculinity’s turmoil.
 In fact, I think it’s just another effect of a deeper underlying cause.
 Remember, Gilmore asserted that gender roles break down in societies which experience greater security and resources.
 They’re no longer as useful.

 A lot of feminism’s triumphs can be attributed to just that.
 Beginning in the mid-20th century, technology had largely taken over the role of homemaking.
 Cleaning the house, washing the clothes and cooking dinner took 1-2 hours whereas in the past it had taken an entire day of hard labor.
 Women had access to pre-heated ovens, electric stoves, dishwashers, toaster ovens, vacuum cleaners, etc. There was no more need for them to stay in the home all day.
-In fact, one could argue that modern women went through this same identity-level crisis generations before the men did.
+In fact, one could argue that modern women went through this same identity-level crisis generations before men did.
 What had defined them as a gender for centuries was suddenly rendered unnecessary.
-Between technological advances in the home and birth control, women were able for the first time in history to exercise complete control over their bodies and their time.
+Between technological advances in the home and birth control, women were able, for the first time in history, to exercise complete control over their bodies and their time.

 These same economic realities are now applying to men.
 Historically, men attached their entire identities to their careers and professions.
 That’s who they were.
 That’s where they derived their sense of self-worth.
 And that’s how they asserted their emotional autonomy.

-But in recent decades, the career-man is almost a myth.
+But in recent decades, the career man is almost a myth.
 People often spend only a few years at each job.
 Many jobs have been outsourced or automated.
 The economy has tanked a couple times.
 And now women (or the wife) are working just as hard (or even harder) than you.
 That’s no longer a very stable sense of identity.
-And not a reliable way to express emotional autonomy.
+And it’s not a reliable way to express emotional autonomy.